 Completing a dataset record will:

 Where possible, and appropriate, you should allow access and reference to the datasets by interested parties via mediated means if necessary.
-You should have noted this in the RDMP.
+You should have noted the person responsible for permitting this access in the RDMP.

-Published data should also be archived for open, mediated or closed access as determined by the data owner.
-Data can be uploaded via the process within the Dataset Record, or alternatively log a ticket with the IT Service Portal and organise to have your data archived.
+Note: Published data (for example, the data submitted alongside a journal article) should also be archived for open, mediated or closed access as determined by the data owner.
+Published data can be uploaded for archive by using the Dataset Record process.

-Submit your Dataset Record to IT via the following form:
+Submit your Dataset Record to ITServices via the following form:

 Publishing and sharing your data helps to promote your research, enables re-use by others and can lead to new collaborations.
 Published datasets also attract data citations.
 An increasing number of funders and journal publishers require research data to be published and shared in a repository.